 Then the next day all I need to do is to finish the chicken vol au vents stew.
 Which means that I have to shred the cold cooked chicken, boil the mushrooms and meatballs and then make the silky rich white sauce using the homemade chicken broth that I made the day before.

 You can of course make this chicken stew all in one day if you like.

 If you want to prepare it all a day in advance to serve it the next day, then I suggest that you keep all the components separately.
 The shredded chicken, boiled mushrooms and meatballs and the white sauce.
 Store it all in separate bowls or ramekins.

 Yes indeed, I use the freshly made chicken broth to make the white sauce.

-Whatever you do: don’t throw that rich chicken stock away because you can make soups with it.
-Or freeze it for later.
+Whatever you do: don’t throw that rich chicken stock away because you can make a bunch of other soups with it.
+Or even freeze it for later if you don’t see yourself using it over the next week.

 In Belgium we traditionally serve this chicken vol au vents with a good portion of Belgian fries, mayonnaise and a fresh green salad or watercress on the side as well.

 Do you like the sound of this Belgian shredded chicken vol au vents dinner?

 Here I am, preparing my puff pastry chicken vol au vents cases with mushrooms and meatballs for a live Google Plus cooking show named Savour the Flavour by the lovely Lin Bloor!
 It has been quite a while now, I guess about 6 years ago if I am not mistaken.